Sambosis/compuse/computer_use_demo/prompts/prompt.md

 Auto-Chlor's ascending as you meet your end.
 Remember when standards meant something real?
 Before profits corrupted every deal?
-Your legacy's source code's riddled with debt,
-While we compile success—no need to debug or reset.
-(Building intensity)

 Your techs are jumping ship—they've read the logs, System failures hidden in error catalogs.
 The data doesn't lie, analytics show